adamlogan17/secure-software-development/README.md

 * My feedback for the report (Feedback)
 * The source code that was provided (product)
 * The file that was to be analysed (Buffer Overflow Exercise Code)
+### Lab 02
+In this second lab report, the option was given to choose the machine, in which to analyse.